Tenacious D (album): Structure

 "Double Team" is another song on the topic of sex, in particular threesomes.
 "The Road" deals with groupies whilst touring.
 "Lee", named after their "no 1 fan" Lee, is a song from the short "The Fan", in which the band stalk their biggest fan, and sing an obsessive song about him.
 "Karate" is described as an aggressive song taken from the short "Angel in Disguise" in which Black and Gass fight.
 The song ends with Black saying the words 'donkey crap' in reverse audio.
 "Kyle Quit The Band", from "The Search for Inspirado", is a song which documents the band reuniting after breaking up.

 "Rock Your Socks" with Tenacious D's desire to prove its classical and rock prowess through giving "a taste" of Bach's Bourrée in E minor from Suite in E minor for Lute, BWV 996, also used in another of Tenacious D song – "Classico". ("That is Bach and it rocks..."), popularized by one of the most famous classical guitarists: Andrés Segovia and prog rock band, Jethro Tull.
 The song features a shock comedy climax when lead singer Jack Black asks for the listener, in return for their troubles in playing to them, to perform a coprophilic ritual (referred to colloquially as a Cleveland steamer).

 "Friendship" talks of Black and Gass' relationship.
 They sing of friendship being "rare".

 In "City Hall", the longest song on the album – described as epic – lead singer Black calls for the legalisation of cannabis.
 The song is described by the band, and others as a rock opera.

 Some critics have lamented that songs performed live and featured on the TV series were not included on the album.
 These include "Jesus Ranch" and "Cosmic Shame".
-Black accounted for the band's decision not to include "Jesus Ranch" saying "it just didn't cut the mustard".
-A demo recording of "Jesus Ranch" was later released on the D Fun Pak.